 Erika has led local, state, and federal campaigns on a variety of issues that impact the Pittsburgh region, including river restoration, air quality, shale gas extraction and voting rights.
 She has experience in non-profit program management, media and communication, grassroots engagement and coalition-building.

 She currently serves on the boards of the Squirrel Hill Urban Coalition and the PennEnvironment Research and Policy Center.

 Erika graduated from with honors from Bucknell University with a degree in Environmental Studies and a minor in International Relations.
 She and her husband live in Squirrel Hill.

 Before joining Councilman Gilman's staff, Pittsburgh native Hersh Merenstein launched his career in Pittsburgh’s community development sector.
 In his position with NeighborWorks Western Pennsylvania and the NeighborWorks Association of Pennsylvania , he wrote grant proposals, taught financial education workshops throughout Pittsburgh, managed the Sustainability and Veterans initiatives, and developed community partnerships.

 Throughout college, he held various internships and positions with elected officials and strategic communications and issue management firms.
-He is a 2016 fellow with the New Leaders Council of Pittsburgh, a progressive leadership training institute for young, civic-minded professionals.
+He is a 2016 graduate of the New Leaders Council of Pittsburgh, a progressive leadership training institute for young, civic-minded professionals.

 Hersh received a Bachelor’s degree in Social Relations and Public Policy with a focus in Urban Policy from Michigan State University’s James Madison College of Public Affairs.
 He resides in Pittsburgh’s Squirrel Hill neighborhood.